hhf112/cartgenie/README.md

 ![demo](./assets/demo.gif)

 ### Disclaimer ⚠️
-This is a demo client backed by limited scraped data of tshirts for men and women.
+- This is a demo client backed by limited scraped data of tshirts for men and women.
-No user data is persistantly stored under any instance of the process.
+- No user data is persistantly stored under any instance of the process.

 ### Future features
-- [ ] Auth for past chat history
+- [ ] Support for chat history and it's benefits
-- [ ] Live price fetching

 ### Development Details
 - Frontend - React.js
 - Server for image embeddings - HuggingFace spaces free tier
 - Server for database searching - PostgreSQL hosted on Supabase

+rebased from my old depracated repo Cart-Genie (now private)